21 Expired Listing Scripts That Could Change Minds

 14. The “It’s not the time to sell” script

-• Objective: Validate the homeowner’s caution, and gently explore what made them feel that way, which opens the path to a possible future conversation.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Validate the homeowner’s caution, and gently explore what made them feel that way, which opens the path to a possible future conversation.

 • Avoid being dismissive.
 Instead, empathize and build trust.